ga4gh-metadata/SchemaBlocks/main/doc/variant.md

 # GA4GH __variant__

-The document describes attributes of the "variant" object, which e.g. can be instantiated as database documents in a MongoDB collection.
+The document describes attributes of the _variant_ object.
+In its current implementation, _valiant_ (and related genomic objects such as _callset_) represent extended versions of the original, VCF-derived GA4GH schema.
+This format may be superseeded or augmented based on current developments in the GA4GH::GKS work stream.

 ## Variant